aquaticus/nexus433/README.md

 ## Adding sensors manually to Home Assistant

 When you add sensor manually, you can modify it or remove any time you like.
-Automatically added sensors cannot be modified nor removed.
+Automatically added sensors cannot be modified or removed.

 To add a new sensor, you must perform exactly the same steps as adding any other MQTT sensor.
 See https://www.home-assistant.io/components/sensor.mqtt/ for more information.